 2015.
 “Collecting Data on Nonviolent Action: Lessons Learned and Ways Forward,” Journal of Peace Research, 52(1):129-133.
 With Joel Day and Erica Chenoweth.

-(Forthcoming) “Nonviolent Resistance” in The Springer Handbook of Positive Peace ed. by Katerina Standish, Heather Devere, Rachel Rafferty, and Adan Suazo.
-New York, NY: Springer Publishing.
+2021.
+“Nonviolent Resistance, Social Justice, and Positive Peace” in The Palgrave Handbook of Positive Peace ed. by Katerina Standish, Heather Devere, Rachel Rafferty, and Adan Suazo.
+Palgrave Macmillan, Singapore.